IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

     - [Deploy CockroachDB](https://www.cockroachlabs.com/docs/stable/deploy-cockroachdb-on-premises-insecure.html#systemd) leveraging the documentation from CockroachDB for on-premises deployment.
 One difference is we will use the load balancer service provided in the IBM Cloud VPC rather than installing the HA Proxy.

-### FAQ

-- What do I do if the script fails during execution?
- - Every time the script runs it creates a new file that contains all state information.
-The file is based on the name of the config file you provided and stored in the same directory, i.e. if --config=myconfig.json a new file is created called myconfig.state.json in the same directory.
-You will require the myconfig.state.json to delete the resources later.
- - If any errors are encountered during the script execution, you can run the script again, it will skip resources already created and pick up where it left off.
- - Create a log file by adding the `--createLogFile` parameter to the above command.
- - Add shell trace and IBMCLOUD_TRACE=true by adding the `--trace` parameter to the above command.

 ## Detail diagram of deployment via config template

 ![](./docs/diagrams/cockroachdb-mzr.png)